-Sam Saffold-Geri breaks down why it’s ok to not have it all figured out at 21 years old.
+Sam Saffold-Geri breaks down why it’s okay to not have everything figured out at 21 years of age.

 He also talks about the importance of making memories – memories with yourself, memories with your loved ones.
 Something he plans to do is take more pictures, so he’s able to cherish these moments for years to come.
 After all, as he points out, none of us live forever and our future selves will thank us for capturing such wonderful moments.

-Everybody loves a good YouTube challenge, so check out our Video Spotlight on the Jumanji: Welcome To The Jungle YouTuber challenge.
+Everybody loves a good YouTube challenge, so check out our Video Spotlight on the YouTubers who took on Jumanji challenges.
 Alternatively, read our Channel Spotlight on Emma Popcorn and how she finally found the creative outlet she was looking for on YouTube.